ivangfr/springboot-jpa-studies/README.md

 - In a terminal, make sure you are in `springboot-jpa-studies` root folder

 - The commands below will run the test cases of all modules.
-In order to run just the tests of a specific module che the module README.
+In order to run just the tests of a specific module check the module README.

-  > During the tests, [`Testcontainers`](https://www.testcontainers.org/) starts automatically Docker containers of the databases before the tests begin and shuts the containers down when the tests finish.
+  During the tests, [`Testcontainers`](https://www.testcontainers.org/) starts automatically Docker containers of the databases before the tests begin and shuts the containers down when the tests finish.

-  > jpa-datetime producer and consumer don't have test cases
+  > **Note:** jpa-datetime producer and consumer don't have test cases

   - **Using MySQL**
     ```